 The University is one of the leading private research institutions in the United States, and significant amounts of its revenues and expenses relate to research performed under grants, contracts and similar agreements with government agencies.
-Research under government agreements and other government grants and contracts for the year ended June 30, 2007 produced approximately 12% of the University's total revenues.
+Research under government agreements for the year ended June 30, 2008 produced approximately \$81.798 million of the University's total revenues.
 Major government sponsors include centers, divisions and institutes of the Department of Health and Human Services and the National Science Foundation.
 There can be no assurance that the University will continue to receive government-sponsored research grants and contracts in amounts comparable to those that it has received in the past.

 During the past several years, the University has focused considerable effort on increasing private support for its research programs.
-See "Fund Raising and Development."
-This effort will continue to receive priority attention.
-Private sponsored research agreements and other private giving for the year ended June 30, 2007 produced approximately 19% of the University's total revenues.
+See "Fund Raising and Development" below.
+Efforts to secure private support for the University will continue to receive priority attention.
+Private sponsored research agreements and other private giving for the year ended June 30, 2008 produced approximately \$92.843 million of the University's total revenues.
 There can be no assurance that the University will continue to receive private gifts, grants and contracts in amounts comparable to those that it has received in the past.